hsherl/hsherl.github.io/content/teaching/supervisions/epk.md

 - If ‘slaves’ are as pathetic as Nietzsche depicts them to be, then how did it happen that slave morality triumphed over master morality?
 - Why does Nietzsche think we must ‘become’ who we ‘are’?
 Is this doctrine coherent?

-Thanks to Fearghus Horan for help with this page.
+Thanks to Fearghus Horan and Colette Olive for help with this page.